flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/basic-routing.md

 }
 ```

-## Admin Routes
+### Admin Routes {#admin-routes}
-Admin routes are very similar to portal routes, but they are used to display web pages in the admin panel.
-The difference between portal routes and admin routes is that admin routes cannot be accessed by unauthenticated users.
+Admin routes are very similar to portal routes, but are only accessible by authenticated user accounts.
 To define an admin route, we use the [VueRouter.RegisterAdminRoutes](../api/vue-router.md#registeradminroutes) api method.

 ```go title="main.go"
 // define admin route